 Sellers are not required to offer concessions or pay any of a VA buyer's closing costs.
 This is always a matter of negotiation between the two parties, and this is where having a VA-savvy real estate agent can make a huge difference.
 Some sellers will be more likely than others to pay concessions in order to get their home sold.

-You can find out more about VA seller concession policies by speaking with a Veterans United loan officer.
+You can learn more about VA seller concession policies by speaking with a Veterans United loan officer.